-The purchase offer is a contract that legally binds you to buy the property from the seller, under certain conditions.
+An agreement of sale is a contract that legally binds you to buy the property from the seller, under certain conditions.

-Purchase offers provide the information required to identify the property, plus the conditions of the transaction.
+Agreements of sale provide the information required to identify the property, plus the conditions of the transaction.
 Here's just some of the information they include:

-- Address and lot number - Deposit amount - Possession date - Tax adjustment - How long the offer is valid (usually between 24 and 48 hours) - What's included in or excluded from the selling price (e.g., curtains, household appliances) - Approval of mortgage financing (condition of purchase) - Satisfactory inspection of the premises by an expert (condition of purchase) - Sale of your current home (if you're already a homeowner) - Any other relevant conditions ffer
+- Address and lot number - Deposit amount - Possession date - Tax adjustment - How long the offer is valid (usually between 24 and 48 hours) - What's included in or excluded from the selling price (e.g., curtains, household appliances) - Approval of mortgage financing (condition of purchase) - Satisfactory inspection of the premises by an expert (condition of purchase) - Sale of your current home (if you're already a homeowner) - Any other relevant conditions

-Purchase offer forms are available online, in bookstores and from your realtor.
-A legal advisor, a notary or your realtor can help you make a purchase offer.
+Agreement of sale forms are available online, in bookstores and from your realtor.
+A legal advisor, a lawyer or your realtor can help you make a purchase offer.